Progressively Sampled Equality-Constrained Optimization: Analysis

 \blemma For all $x \in \R{n}$, nonempty $\Scal \subseteq [N]$, and $j \in [m]$, one has \bsubequations

 \esubequations \elemma \bproof Each of the desired bounds can be proved in a similar manner.
-We prove the second bound, namely, (\ref{lemma.saa.nabla_c}), with respect to the constraint derivatives.
-The other two bounds follow in a similar manner.
+We prove the fourth bound, namely, \eqref{lemma.saa.nabla_c}, with respect to the constraint derivatives.
+The other bounds follow in a similar manner.
 First, observe that

 Second, observe that for any vector in $v \in \R{N-|\Scal|}$ one has from the Cauchy-Schwarz inequality that $(\ones^Tv)^2 \leq \|\ones\|^2 \|v\|_2^2 = (N - |\Scal|) \|v\|_2^2$.
 Consequently, with the triangle inequality and Assumption \ref{ass.bounded.distribute}, one finds that